-As if you’re not sick to the back teeth of all the Christmas tunes regularly being pumped into your ear holes, here’s my top 5 Christmas songs (I’ve also put a Spotify list of all of my favourite Christmas songs at the end, in case you can’t get enough of them):
+As if you’re not sick to the back teeth of all the Christmas tunes regularly being pumped into your ear holes already, here’s my top 5 Christmas songs for you all.
+I’ve also put an extended Spotify list of all of my favourite Christmas songs at the end, in case you can’t get enough of the Christmas cheer.

 5. Christmas Wrapping by the Waitresses